Skip to Content

 Note: dining with food allergies is always tricky.
 When traveling via Amtrak, be sure to make an inquiry with the company prior starting your train travel so you can plan appropriately.
 When you’re actually in the dining car, be sure to call out any allergy concerns upfront so they can help you appropriately.

-One other thing to note for adults going via Amtrak that might enjoy wine during their train travel, you can bring your own vino onto the train if you desire, but it must be enjoyed in your cabin.
+One other thing to note for adults going via Amtrak that might enjoy wine during their train travel, you can bring your own wine onto the train if you desire, but it must be enjoyed in your cabin.
 If you’re traveling in the open seating/coach class, this may not be an option for you, but the attendants can point you to an appropriate train car for assistance.

 Service during Amtrak train travel